Cognigy/Documentation/docs/en/docs/webchat/v2/embedding.md

 Customize Webchat further to align with your brand identity and meet specific interaction goals:

 - [Webchat API](https://github.com/Cognigy/WebchatWidget/blob/master/docs/webchat-api.md).
 Use the Webchat API to create tightly coupled integrations.
 - [CSS Customization](https://github.com/Cognigy/WebchatWidget/blob/master/docs/css-customization.md).
-Customize the look and feel of the Webchat to match the design language of your website.
+Customize the look and feel of the Webchat widget to match the design language of your website.
 - [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/embedding.md).
 Learn how to save user's chat history, so they can refer to them later.
 - [Analytics API](https://github.com/Cognigy/WebchatWidget/blob/master/docs/analytics-api.md).
 Get notified and react to events that happen in your Webchat.
 - [Custom Avatars](https://github.com/Cognigy/WebchatWidget/blob/master/docs/custom-avatars.md).
 Change the avatar of the bot or user during the conversation.